faisal2470/Discretization/README.md

-# Discretization
+# Navier Stokes Solver

-Programming a Navier Stokes solver.
+The Navier Stokes are a set of conservation laws governing the flow of a fluid.
+The general form of the Navier Stokes equations are given as follows.

-Incompressible Navier Stokes equation.
+### Convservation of Mass